Partial Chargebacks

 In reality, there are only three true sources of chargebacks: criminal fraud, merchant error, and friendly fraud.
 Partial chargeback refunds almost always fall into the “merchant error” category.

-Say you ship an order for two shirts; one was the correct color, the other was not.
-The customer may ask for a partial refund, which would be hard to re-present.
+Say you shipped an order for two shirts; one was the correct color, the other was not.
+The customer may ask for a partial refund, which would be hard to represent.
 You could counter with a refund for just the incorrect item.
-However, one of it changes the fact that the dispute actually started because you shipped the wrong shirt.
+However, one of the changes is the fact that the dispute actually started because you shipped the wrong shirt.

-Chargebacks911® offers an unparalleled Merchant Compliance Review specifically designed to scrutinize over 100 separate points of the merchant’s policies and procedures, delivering a comprehensive, actionable report.
+Chargebacks911® offers an unparalleled review process, scrutinizing over 100 separate points of the merchant’s policies and procedures, delivering a comprehensive, actionable report.
 If you’re interested in learning more about eliminating merchant-error chargebacks for good, contact us today.

 FAQs